project-alice-assistant/project-alice-docker/README.md

 Note: If you want to try to add compatabilty for a new platform yourself, please feel free and post your working build into a branch for us to review.

-All help of welcome! :-)
+All help is welcome! :-)